Petition asks state lawmakers to reconsider sex offender residency law

 MIDDLETOWN, Pa.
 (WHTM) – Dawn Knull found out that a convicted violent sex offender lived within 500 feet of the Middletown High School, and she wanted the borough to enforce its ordinance that prevents offenders from living that close to a school, daycare or playground.

-Knull learned that a Supreme Court ruling says that is was unconstitutional to have a residency restriction.
+Knull learned that a Supreme Court ruling says that it is unconstitutional to have a residency restriction.

 State Rep. Mark Rozzi was abused by a priest when he was a child.
-He says that a few of his friends, who were abused by the same person, have committed suicide.
+He says a few of his friends who were abused by the same person have committed suicide.

 “I stand by this movement,” Rozzi said.
 “I will stand shoulder to shoulder with anyone who wants to revisit this important issue.”

-“Our tendancy is to focus on the people we have already been caught,” Houser said.
+“Our tendency is to focus on the people who have already been caught,” Houser said.
 “That distracts us from focusing on the majority of the offenders who are not caught or not on the list.”

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.